william-mckeon/OpenAgent-os/README.md

 cd openagent-os
 # or, after a plain clone:
 git submodule update --init --recursive
 ```

 **1. Shared network + Postgres — owned by openagent-logger.** The `openagent-network` and the shared Postgres (`openagent-shared-db`) belong to openagent-logger, not openagent-os.
-Following **openagent-logger’s own README**, do this first:
+Following **openagent-logger's own README**, do this first:

 * create the network (its `scripts/setup-network.*`, equivalently `docker network create openagent-network`), and
-* bring up the shared Postgres — openagent-logger’s setup mounts its `database/init.sql` and passes the `openagent_logger` role password to Postgres via `PGOPTIONS`, so the role and schema are provisioned on first boot.
+* bring up the shared Postgres — openagent-logger's setup mounts its `database/init.sql` and passes the `openagent_logger` role password to Postgres via `PGOPTIONS`, so the role and schema are provisioned on first boot.

 Everything below attaches to that network and that database, so it has to exist first.